1Marc/modern-todomvc-vanillajs/readme.md

 # TodoMVC App Written in Vanilla JS in 2022

-Seems it is pretty simple to build fairly complex things these days.
-Here's my Vanilla JavaScript implimentation.
-Initial implementation took about 60 minutes total.
+Seems it is pretty simple to build fairly complex things these days in modern JavaScript.
+We can take advantage of most features without crazy hacks.

+Here's my Vanilla JavaScript implimentation – it took about 60 minutes total to write:

 - 165 lines of code total
 - No build tools